/ BEST PRACTISE

 • Who will own any intellectual property that you may have developed as part of the contract

-Dealing With
+Dealing with

 Dealers

-Have a read of Tim Melville’s ‘Dealing with Dealers’ document.
+Have a read of Tim Melville’s

-Tim has kindly permitted for us to share it with you here:
+Tim has kindly permitted for us

-Tax & Gst
+Tax and Gst

 If you are an artist working individually with or without a dealer the best way to manage your tax is through being a sole trader.
 Sole traders are people who work for themselves, contract out their services or have a small business where they are the sole member.